Barry Steven Jackson

 Barry Steven Jackson (born October 18, 1960) is the former chief of staff to U.S. House Speaker John Boehner.
+He served as Chief of Staff to John Boehner from 2011 to 2012.
 He also served as Senior Advisor to the President for George W. Bush.

 Personal

 Barry Jackson was born in Washington, DC but grew up mostly in Ohio.
 He graduated from the University of Iowa in 1983 with a bachelor's degree from the School of Journalism and Mass Communications.

 His father is Cletis M. Jackson of Lebanon, Ohio, currently President and CEO of Hi-Tek Manufacturing, Inc. in Mason, Ohio, a producer of machine components.

 Career

 Early

 In 1988, Jackson joined with his father in incorporating a now-inactive company, Regal Flush Manufacturing, Inc.

 Washington

 From 1991 until his initial appointment to the Bush White House, Jackson was chief of staff to Congressman John Boehner of Ohio.
 He returned to this position in January 2010 after the death of Boehner's previous chief of staff, Paula Nowakowski.